Forrestdale

 An assessment of population growth drivers in Forrestdale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Forrestdale's population, as of November 2025, is estimated at around 3,771.
-This figure reflects an increase of 2,744 people since the 2021 Census, which reported a population of 1,027.
-The change was inferred from AreaSearch's estimate of 3,593 residents following examination of ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
-This level of population results in a density ratio of 119 persons per square kilometer.
-Forrestdale's growth rate of 267.2% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 56.99999999999999% of overall population gains during recent periods.
+Forrestdale's population is estimated at around 3771 as of Feb 2026, reflecting an increase of 2744 people since the 2021 Census.
+This growth represents a 267.2% increase from the previously reported population of 1027 people in Forrestdale.
+The change is inferred from AreaSearch's estimation of the resident population at 3593 following examination of ABS' latest ERP data release (June 2024), along with an additional 714 validated new addresses since the Census date.
+This results in a population density ratio of 119 persons per square kilometer, indicating significant space per person and potential room for further development.
+Forrestdale's growth rate exceeds both national (9.9%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 56.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, exceptional growth is predicted for Forrestdale over the period, with an expected expansion of 831 persons to 2041, reflecting a decrease of 41.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, exceptional growth is predicted for Forrestdale over the period, with an expected expansion of 850 persons to reach a total population of 4621 by 2041.
+This projection reflects a decrease of approximately 40.8% in total population growth over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population